t3rr11/Mini-Marvin/README.md

 - Install ts-node globally by using `npm install ts-node -g`
 - Then to run the app: `ts-node .`

+## Adding items to tracking

+If you want to add items to tracking, grab the collectible hashes **NOT ITEM HASHES** from items and add them to the array in `config.json`.

 ## Finally

 That's it, that's all you get, goodluck!